- Alise Talley

-When making a search online, how often do you go to the second results page?
+When making an online search, how often do you go to the second results page?
 Many of us would say rarely, if ever.

 According to Hubspot, 75% of people making searches never look past the initial page.